This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Diffraction”.

 Explanation: X-ray diffraction is a technique used for determining and examining the condition of a crystal structure.
 Laue method is used for single crystals or polycrystalline masses, rotating crystal method is applicable for single crystals, whereas the powder method is applicable for finely divided crystalline powder.

-2. What is the resultant image formed for very fine grains in Laue back reflection method?
+2. What is the resultant image formed for very fine grains in the Laue back reflection method?

 a) Few clear spots